 The Salton Sea and all of the principal inflow sources are listed as impaired water bodies (DWR and CDFG 2007).
-The primary water supply for the aquatic habitat restoration areas would be a combination of brackish river water and hypersaline water from the Sea.
+The primary water supply for the aquatic habitat restoration areas would be a combination of brackish river water and hypersaline water from the Sea, as described in Table 3-7.
 The Salton Sea, as a terminal lake, is the ultimate recipient of surface waters.
-The Proposed Project would not use drinking water supplies and would only consumptively use inflow water lost to evaporation (pond and dust suppression features) and evapotranspiration (wetland features), As result, the Proposed Project would not substantially reduce the flow in a river to the detriment of downstream water users.
-The Proposed Project would have no effect to existing water rights.
+The Proposed Project would not use drinking water supplies and would only consumptively use inflow water lost to evaporation (pond and dust suppression features) and evapotranspiration (wetland features), As a result, the Proposed Project would not substantially reduce the flow in a river to the detriment of downstream water users.
+The Proposed Project would not divert water supply from other beneficial uses and would have no effect to existing water rights.
 Refer to the discussion for Alternative 7 for analysis specific to the SCH pond features.